 A few helpful tools can make it easier to enjoy the glory of nature on your next hike, whether you’re an experienced trekker or just starting out.
-Check out this list of hiking accessories and find a gift for the hikers in your life—or yourself.
+Check out this list of hiking accessories and find the best gifts for hikers in your life—or yourself.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.